The official blog of the Lung Institute.

 Talk About It

 A compelling story resonates with the people you want to help you.
 Whether you’ve developed lung disease as a result of smoking, proximity to smokers or genetic predisposition, your story is unique story.
 When crafting an email, a social media post or speaking with someone directly, give them a snapshot of your life and what treatment could mean for you.
-Share our stem cell research with them and statistics on the effectiveness of our treatment.
+Share our cellular research with them and statistics on the effectiveness of our treatment.
 Make others feel connected to your story.